RSE1982/beijing-air-quality/README.md

 - Deployment instructions
 - Final README and dashboard guide

-## The Rationale to Map the Business Requirements to the Data Visualisations
+## 🗺 Mapping Business Requirements to Visualisations

 The dashboard and supporting notebooks were designed so that **each business requirement** is clearly addressed by one or more specific visualisations.
 This ensures that insights are not only computed, but also communicated in a way that is accessible to both technical and non-technical users.